UrMBCMRabbont/tldr/pages/common/rostopic.md

 > For more information: https://wiki.ros.org/

-- Echo the incoming messages on terminal:
+- Echo incoming messages in the terminal:

 `rostopic echo {{/topic_name}}`

-- Show rate of the incoming messages:
+- Show the rate of incoming messages:

 `rostopic hz {{/topic_name}}`